Naruto: Video games

 Naruto video games have been published by various companies for consoles such as those by Nintendo, Sony, and Microsoft.
 The majority of them are fighting games in which the player directly controls one of the characters from Naruto.
 The player pits their character against another character controlled by the game's AI or by another player; the objective is to reduce the opponent's health to zero using basic attacks as well as special techniques unique to each character derived from techniques they use in the Naruto anime or manga.
 The first Naruto video game was Naruto: Konoha Ninpōchō, which was released in Japan on March 27, 2003, for the WonderSwan Color.
 Most Naruto video games have been released only in Japan.
 The first games released outside of Japan were the Naruto: Gekitou Ninja Taisen series and the Naruto: Saikyou Ninja Daikesshu series, released in North America under the titles of Naruto: Clash of Ninja and Naruto: Ninja Council.
 In 2025, Bandai Namco announced that the Naruto video games had sold over 37.86 million units worldwide.
+Although all video games features characters from manga, Lars Alexandersson from the Tekken fighting series appeared in CyberConnect2's Naruto Shippuden: Ultimate Ninja Storm 2 because game designer Hiroshi Matsuyama was impressed by the alternate costume designed by Kishimoto for Tekken 6.